Hakods/DailyVibes-Support/README.md

 A: Your privacy is our top priority.
 All your entries (moods, scores, notes) are stored securely and locally on your device using Core Data.
 We do not have access to your personal journal entries.

-When you use the optional Mind Coach or generate AI Summaries, your (anonymized) entry data is sent securely to Firebase AI (Google) for analysis, but it is not stored permanently by the service or linked back to you.
+When you use the optional Vibe Coach or generate AI Summaries, your (anonymized) entry data is sent securely to Firebase AI (Google) for analysis, but it is not stored permanently by the service or linked back to you.

 <hr />